 c) if the 5GMM cause value received is #27, the UE shall proceed as specified in subclauses 5.5.1 and 5.6.1.
-Additionally, if the SNPN-specific attempt counter for 3GPP access and for the current SNPN has a value less than a UE implementation-specific maximum value, the UE shall increment this counter for the SNPN; and
+Additionally, if the SNPN-specific attempt counter for 3GPP access and for the current SNPN has a value less than a UE implementation-specific maximum value, the UE shall increment this counter for the SNPN;

+c1) if the 5GMM cause value received is #72, the UE shall proceed as specified in subclauses 5.5.1 and 5.6.1.
+Additionally, if the SNPN-specific N1 mode attempt counter for non-3GPP access for the current SNPN has a value less than a UE implementation-specific maximum value, the UE shall increment this counter for the SNPN; and

 d) if the 5GMM cause value received is #74 or #75, in addition to the UE requirements specified in subclauses 5.5.1 and 5.6.1:

 1) if the message was received via 3GPP access and if the SNPN-specific attempt counter for 3GPP access for the SNPN sending the reject message has a value less than a UE implementation-specific maximum value, the UE shall increment the SNPN-specific attempt counter for 3GPP access for the SNPN; or